MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-reconcile-bank-accounts-separately.md

 3. In the **Ending Date** field, enter the latest posting date for the ledger entries to be reconciled.

 > [!NOTE]
 > Typically, the ending date will match the date specified in the **Statement Date** field.
 However, if you want to reconcile transactions for only part of a period, you can enter a different ending date.

-1. Select the **Include Checks** check box to any suggest check ledger entries instead of the corresponding bank account ledger entries.
+4. If you don't want the bank account ledger entries to include unmatched open reversed entries, choose the **Exclude Reversed Entries** toggle.
+By default, the list of bank account ledger entries will include reversed entries up to the statement date.
-1. Choose the **OK** button.
+5. Choose the **OK** button.

 ## To match bank statement lines with bank account ledger entries automatically